Firefighters and Asbestos Exposure

 Unless using a self-contained breathing apparatus (SCBA) with a high-efficiency particulate air filter (HEPA), every firefighter exposed to asbestos would inhale these microscopic particles.

 Firefighters today wear protective gear to keep them safe from asbestos and other toxic materials on the job.
-But in the past, the dangers of asbestos were not widely known.
+But in the past, the dangers of asbestos exposure were not widely known.

 Firefighters risked inhaling asbestos when they responded to fires without adequate protective equipment.